1984–85 NFL playoffs: AFC: Pittsburgh Steelers 24, Denver Broncos 17

 Denver tied the game in the third period when safety Roger Jackson blocked a punt give them a first and goal on the Pittsburgh 4-yard line, leading to Karlis' 21-yard field goal.
 The next time Denver got the ball, they drove 54 yards to take a 17-10 lead on Elway's 20-yard touchdown pass to Steve Watson (who finished with 11 receptions for 177 yards).
 But the Steelers tied the game with quarterback Mark Malone's 10-yard touchdown to Louis Lipps.

 With 3 and half minutes left in the game, Pittsburgh drove into position for Anderson to attempt a go-ahead field goal, but he missed the kick from 26 yards.
 A few plays later, Steelers safety Eric Williams intercepted a pass from Elway and returned it 28 yards to the Broncos' 2-yard line to set up Pollard's winning 1-yard touchdown run.

 Malone finished the game with 227 passing yards and a touchdown.
 Elway threw for 184 yards and two scores, but was sacked four times and intercepted twice.
 This was Elway's first playoff game as a starter; because of the Broncos' elimination, he was denied the opportunity to play in the only Super Bowl to be held at his college home field, Stanford Stadium.
-The Steelers outgained Denver in total yards 381-250 and held them to just 51 yards on the ground.
+The Steelers outgained Denver who was outgained in ten of their 16 games in the regular season and ranked bottom 10 on total offense and total defense.
 Running back Sammy Winder, who rushed for 1,153 yards during the season, was held to just 37 yards on 15 carries.